dotherightthing/traktor-live-v2/README.md

 #### MacBook Pro

-This setup is for the internal sound card on my Macbook Pro.

-As my Native Instruments Z1 is in storage, the output goes directly to headphones and there is no separate output for cueing.
+This setup is for the Traktor Kontrol Z1.
+Mixing is only done on headphones, so the master mix goes to both Left and Right channels (for monitoring and recording with Audio Hijack) and cueing goes to the Right channel (this is not recorded).

 ---